Litigation activity

 Anticompetitive practices

-An appeal for annulment or review may be brought within one month at the Paris Court of Appeal (cour d’appel de Paris) against the Autorité’s decisions.
+An appeal for annulment or review of any decision issued by the Autorité may be brought within one month before the Paris Court of Appeal.

 Appeals are non-suspensive.
-The companies sanctioned must pay the fine handed out to them.
-In some cases, the first president of the Paris Court of Appeal may order a stay of execution if he or she believes that the decision would have excessive consequences or if new facts have come to light.
+The companies sanctioned must pay the fine issued.
+In some cases, the first president of the Paris Court of Appeal may order a stay of execution if they believe the decision would have excessive consequences or if new facts have come to light.

-The Court of Appeal’s ruling may in turn be appealed against before the French Supreme Court (cour de cassation) within one month of notification.
-This appeal is non-suspensive.
-The Autorité de la concurrence’s President may appeal to the Supreme Court against the ruling by the Paris Court of Appeal that annulled or reviewed a decision by the Autorité.
+The ruling of the Court of Appeal may in turn be appealed before the French Supreme Court (Cour de cassation) within one month of notification.
+The appeal is non-suspensive.
+The President of the Autorité de la concurrence may appeal the ruling by the Paris Court of Appeal to annul or review an Autorité decision before the French Supreme Court.

-The Minister for the Economy may appeal to the French Supreme Court, even if he or she did not bring the main or supplementary appeal before the Court of Appeal.
+The Minister for the Economy may appeal to the French Supreme Court, even if they did not bring the main or supplementary appeal before the Court of Appeal.

-If a request for urgent interim measures has been made to the Autorité, its decision may be appealed against within ten days maximum of its notification.
+If a request for interim measures is made to the Autorité, its decision may be appealed within a maximum of ten days of its notification.
 In this case, the Paris Court of Appeal rules within one month.

 Mergers